opral/monorepo/inlang/source-code/paraglide/paraglide-js-adapter-next/README.md

 }
 ```

 Messages are fully typesafe.
-If you are using the [Sherlock](https://inlang.com/m/r7kp499g/app-inlang-ideExtension) you will get previews of the text-content right in your code!

-Only the messages that are used in client components will be sent to the client.
-Messages used in Server Components don't increase your bundle size.
+Only messages used in client components are sent to the client.
+Messages in Server Components don't impact bundle size.

-### Usage
+## Usage

-#### Translated Metadata
+### Translated Metadata

 To return different metadata for each language, we will need to use `generateMetadata`.